-These Halloween eggs are a great canapé that’s dressed to impress and spook your guests.
+These Halloween eggs are a great canapé that takes just 10 minutes to cook.

 - 12 large, free-range eggs

 - For the filling

 - 1tsp lemon juice

 - A piping bag fitted with a star nozzle

 Place the eggs and blueberries in a large saucepan and cover with cold water.
 Bring to the boil, then remove from the heat and cover for 10 minutes.

 Remove the eggs one at a time and place on a sheet of kitchen towel.
 Lightly crack the shell all over but don’t peel the shell off.
 Place the eggs with cracked shells in a large bowl and cover with the blueberry cooking water.
 Chill in the fridge overnight.